puzzle/jenkins-techlab/jenkins-pipeline.md

 ## Techlab Environment

 * 1 master deployed on OpenShift techlab env
-* every participant its own slave locally
+* Every participant runs its own slave locally

 ---

 ## How the Techlab Works

 * Guided, hands-on Workshop
-* Docs are on github
+* Docs are on GitHub
-* please help us to improve the techlab
+* Please help us to improve the techlab

 ---